Edward Whitley, OBE

 Francis joined WFN as a Trustee in July 2012.
 He is a Senior Adviser in Sustainability at HSBC, and also Chair of the Board of the Sustainable Biomass Program, and Deputy Chair of ResponsibleSteel.
 Prior to his time at HSBC, he worked for 20 years at WWF where he held a variety of leadership roles, including Director of Conservation for WWF-UK.
 Francis directed a successful forest conservation campaign for WWF-International and helped establish the Forest Stewardship Council and was a member of its international board for three years.
-He is currently a member of the Advisory Board of the Environmental Change Institute at Oxford University and a Trustee of the HSBC Bank Malta Foundation.
+He is currently a member of the Advisory Board of the Environmental Change Institute at Oxford University.